ouspg/PrivacyAndSocialEngineering/Week5_Topic/README.md

 Work to this **Account recovery chatbot** and try to reset the password of a long lost account called **PewDie** that may have once belonged to the internet personality **Felix Kjellberg**

 //chatbot in not currently hosted//

+---

+## **Task 3:** EXIF Metadata

+Pictures can contain a lot of additional metadata as EXIF (Exchangeable Image File Format) Data

+Download **image2** and extract the following information from it
+- GPS coordinates
+- Device manufacturer and the model the image has been taken with
+- Date and time when the image has been originally taken

+Then strip the image of the above mentioned information and return the image.
+You can do this for example by using **Imagemagick**